Prag8855/aab/content/guides/foreign-cooking-ingredients-in-berlin.md

 ---
 Title: Where to find foreign cooking ingredients in Berlin
-Short_title: Rare cooking ingredients
+Short_title: Where to find foreign ingredients
-Description: Finding common baking ingredients such as brown sugar and baking soda can be fairly difficult in Germany.
-Here is where you can find them.
+Description: This guide shows you where to get exotic foods and ingredients in Berlin.
 Date_created: 2017-09-27
 Related_places:
     places/australia-shopping-world-berlin.md